Prologue Part 1: Matthias the Guardian Owl

 The two robed figures heaved a sigh of relief, finally catching their target.
 It was no mean feat, seeing how he was able to fight back and put them on edge.
 Only the advantage of magic and the plan had saved them from being killed, in seconds or even in a couple of minutes if they were lucky.

 Their minute of rest over, one of them forged ahead while the other brought along their unwilling captive, levitating him so that he would not have his hand be destroyed by the irate owl.
-When they reached their destination, the first mage brought his hands together, muttering words whose meaning was lost to Matthias.
+When they reached a small clearing, the first mage brought his hands together, muttering words whose meaning was lost to Matthias.
 But then as soon as the mage finished chanting, he slammed both hands onto the ground.
 The ground trembled, birds and other animals screeching while they fled and the space before them seemed to thicken and crackled.
 Then the air in the space swirled and spread outward, lights shined forth from the hole it created.

 Even though his mind was filled with blood-thirsty rage, its significance managed to register themselves through the filter of the Blood Wrath.
 No! the owl mentally screamed, his struggles became frantic and his rage gave way to fear.
 The red faded from his widened eyes when he saw the portal opening.
 No, please NO!!